Journals LibraryNHS NIHR - National Institute for Health Research

 - Footnotes should NOT be used

-- Hyperlinks - please ensure that if there are any active links in your report, the link text provided matches the URLs you have linked to.
+- Hyperlinks - please ensure that if there are any active links in your report, the link text provided matches the DOI you have linked to.
 The production house will use the link text you have provided to create the hyperlinks

 Tables and figures